Otoisong/Otoisong.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 tags: [Python, Primes]
 ---

-In this post I'm going to run through a function in Python that can quickly find all the Prime numbers below a given value.
-For example, if I passed the function a value of 100, it would find all the prime numbers below 100!
+In this post, I’ll demonstrate a Python function designed to efficiently identify all prime numbers below a specified value.
+For instance, if you provide the function with the value 100, it will return all the prime numbers less than 50!

-If you're not sure what a Prime number is, it is a number that can only be divided wholly by itself and one so 7 is a prime number as no other numbers apart from 7 or 1 divide cleanly into it 8 is not a prime number as while eight and one divide into it, so do 2 and 4
+If you're unsure what a prime number is, it’s a number that can only be divided evenly by 1 and itself.
+For example, 5 is a prime number because no numbers other than 1 and 5 divide into it without leaving a remainder.
+On the other hand, 6 is not a prime number, as it can also be divided evenly by 2 and 3, in addition to 1 and 5.

-Let's get into it!
+Let's dive in!

 ---

-First let's start by setting up a variable that will act as the upper limit of numbers we want to search through.
-We'll start with 20, so we're essentially wanting to find all prime numbers that exist that are equal to or smaller than 20
+First, let’s set up a variable to define the upper limit of numbers we want to search through.
+We’ll start with 20, meaning we want to find all prime numbers less than or equal to 20.

 ```ruby
 n = 20
 ```

-The smallest true Prime number is 2, so we want to start by creating a list of numbers than need checking so every integer between 2 and what we set above as the upper bound which in this case was 20.
-We use n+1 as the range logic is not inclusive of the upper limit we set there
+The smallest prime number is 2, so we’ll start by creating a collection of numbers to check—every integer from 2 up to the upper limit we defined earlier (in this case, 20).
+Since the range function in Python excludes the upper limit, we use n+1 to include 20 in the range.

-Instead of using a list, we're going to use a set.
-The reason for this is that sets have some special functions that will allow us to eliminate non-primes during our search.
-You'll see what I mean soon...
+Instead of using a list, we’ll use a set.
+Sets have special properties that will make it easier to remove non-prime numbers during our search.
+You’ll see how this works shortly!

 ```ruby
 number_range = set(range(2, n+1))
 ```

-Let's also create a place where we can store any primes we discover.
-A list will be perfect for this job
+Let’s also set up a place to store the prime numbers we find.
+A list will be ideal for this purpose.

 ```ruby
 primes_list = []
 ```

-We're going to end up using a while loop to iterate through our list and check for primes, but before we construct that I always it valuable to code up the logic and iterate manually first.
-This means I can check that it is working correctly before I set it off to run through everything on it's own
+We’ll use a while loop to iterate through our set and check for primes, but before constructing the loop, I find it useful to manually code the logic and iterate through the numbers first.
+This allows me to verify that the process is working correctly before automating the entire check.

-So, we have our set of numbers (called number_range to check all integers between 2 and 20.
-Let's extract the first number from that set that we want to check as to whether it's a prime.
-When we check the value we're going to check if it is a prime...if it is, we're going to add it to our list called primes_list...if it isn't a prime we don't want to keep it
+So, we have our set of numbers (called number_range), which contains all integers between 2 and 20.
+Let’s start by extracting the first number from the set to check if it’s a prime.
+If the number is a prime, we’ll add it to our list called primes_list.
+If it isn’t a prime, we won’t keep it.

-There is a method which will remove an element from a list or set and provide that value to us, and that method is called *pop*
+To remove an element from a set or list and retrieve its value, we can use the *pop* method.

 ```ruby
 print(number_range)
 >>> {2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20}
 ```

-If we use pop, and assign this to the object called **prime** it will *pop* the first element from the set out of **number_range**, and into **prime**
+If we use the pop method and assign the result to an object called **prime**, it will remove the first element from the **number_range** set and assign it to **prime**.
 ```ruby
 prime = number_range.pop()
 print(prime)